Sarvmbh74/NLP_real_fake_news_analysis/README.md

 ## 🚀 Deployment
 🔗 [Streamlit App Link](https://nlprealfakenewsanalysis-fveqsl8pkrcpc8kr98hfux.streamlit.app/)

+## Dataset sample to Test
+**Real news** WASHINGTON (Reuters) - The head of a conservative Republican faction in the U.S. Congress, who voted this month for a huge expansion of the national debt to pay for tax cuts, called himself a â€œfiscal conservativeâ€ on Sunday and urged budget restraint in 2018.
+In keeping with a sharp pivot under way among Republicans, U.S. Representative Mark Meadows, speaking on CBSâ€™ â€œFace the Nation,â€ drew a hard line on federal spending, which lawmakers are bracing to do battle over in January.

+**Fake news** House Intelligence Committee Chairman Devin Nunes is going to have a bad day.
+He s been under the assumption, like many of us, that the Christopher Steele-dossier was what prompted the Russia investigation so he s been lashing out at the Department of Justice and the FBI in order to protect Trump.
+As it happens, the dossier is not what started the investigation, according to documents obtained by the New York Times.
 # 📰 Real vs Fake News Analysis using NLP

 This project applies Natural Language Processing (NLP) techniques to classify news articles as **real (0)** or **fake (1)**.
 It involves preprocessing textual data, exploratory data analysis (EDA), model building using multiple machine learning algorithms, model evaluation, and deployment using **Streamlit**.